martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 ![](kraken-api-settings.png)

 You will get an API key and an associated secret.
-In the file `~/.config/clikraken/kraken.key` you must have two lines, the first will be API key and the second will be the secret, like this:
+In the configuration file you add a paragraph like the following.
+The first will be API key and the second will be the secret, like this:

 ```
-APIKEY
-secret
+kraken:
+  key: YOUR KEY
+  secret: YOUR SECRET
 ```

 There is nothing to add to our main configuration file.